 That’s not true, just because I went doesn’t mean anyone had a right to do to me what some boy did.

 I don’t even know his name and I don’t remember the rape, which my friends say is a blessing because apparently they think knowing what was done to me would be even worse.
-But I woke up in the hospital with no memory of what had happened to me.
-I was sore and sick and my life’s been turned upside down and not even knowing what happened makes it even worse.
+But I woke up the next day with no memory of what had happened to me.
+I was sore and sick and my life’s been turned upside down and not even knowing exactly what happened or who did this to me makes it even worse.

 Anyway, just like Melinda wasn’t responsible for what happened to her just because she’d gone to a party and got drunk, I’m not responsible just because I went to a party, period.